aliakseis/EasyPaint/README.md

 EasyPaint
 =========

-EasyPaint is a simple graphics painting program
+EasyPaint is a simple graphics painting program.

-You may watch screenshots [here](http://qt-apps.org/content/show.php?content=140877).

 EasyPaint is a part of QtDesktop project.